 This mid-priced three-burner model has a large 61cm x 46cm porcelain-enamelled cast iron cooking grate that’s good for up to eight hungry gannets.
 Rather cleverly, the grate is divided into two sections: a large cast-iron section with a removable centre to accommodate a range of Campingaz’s Culinary Modular cooking accessories, and a two-way flat/ribbed griddle plate for fish, prawns, halloumi, vegetables and breakfast fry-ups.
 It’s also equipped with a right-hand side burner for pot-based boiling and a large shelf on the left.

 This model’s main grill grate is designed with several solid sections that are placed directly above each burner.
 These sections protect the burners from dripping fats while allowing naked flames to kiss the food for authentic charcoal-style flavour and texture.
 Its innovative cleaning system is an especially cool, time-saving feature.
 In essence, a water tray beneath the barbecue catches all the fats which then float on the water.
 All you do is remove the tray and pour away the fatty water.

 If you’re after a reasonably priced and very versatile three-burner gas barbecue that excels in a myriad of ways, then this could be the model for you.
 Just be prepared to spend a few hours assembling it.

-For even more information on this top BBQ be sure to read T3's Campingaz 3 Series Premium S review and, also, our Campingaz 3 Series Premium S vs Char-Broil Professional Pro S3 comparison feature.
+For even more information on this top BBQ be sure to read our Campingaz 3 Series Premium S review (opens in new tab) and our Campingaz 3 Series Premium S vs Char-Broil Professional Pro S3 (opens in new tab) comparison feature.